CinnabarRed/GitHub/README.md

 # GitHub
-Learning Github repository setup and workflows with Rstudio
+Learning how to setup a Github repository and implement workflows in Rstudio.